box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/1-configure-slack.md

 # Configure Slack

-The first step in this guide is to create and configure a Slack application, which will set up a Slack bot to be able to listen for user events in Slack channels, and respond to slash commands by users in those channels to share Box files and folders with the group.
+The first step in this guide is to create and configure a Slack application, which will set up a Slack bot to listen for user events in Slack channels, as well as respond to slash commands by users in those channels to share Box files and folders with the group.

-This section will walk you through:
+This section will walk you through several steps.

 * Creating the bare Slack application.
 * Configuring a `/boxadd` slash command to share Box files and folders with the channel group in Box.
-* Configuring the Slack event listener to send notification to our application whenever a user joins or leaves the channel, so that the Box group can be updated.
+* Configuring the Slack event listener to send notifications to our application whenever a user joins or leaves the channel, so that the Box group can be updated.